-NRS maintains a strong inclusive academic program, that integrates instructional programming which in include an integrated Diver Learner program and an early childhood blended program that is supported by certified staff and paraprofessionals.
-In addition, English Language Learners (ELL) needs are met through NRS's bilingual program.
-We are currently working to provide additional native language support for ELs and find ways to include cluster students in some general education programming aside from specials classes.
-North River is developing a comprehensive Rtl program that is centered at identify students academic needs, providing scaffolded learning strategies designed to remediate and accelerate student performance.
+North River maintains a strong inclusive academic program, that integrates instructional programming which includes an integrated Diverse Learner program, an early childhood program with intensive supports and an early childhood blended program that is supported by certified staff and paraprofessionals.
+In addition, English Learners (EL) needs are met through North River's bilingual program.
+North River is currently working to provide additional native language support for ELs and find ways to include cluster students in some general education programming aside from specials classes.
+North River is developing a comprehensive MTSS program that is centered at identifying students academic needs, providing scaffolded learning strategies designed to remediate and accelerate student performance.
 Teacher teams meet weekly to discuss and plan collaborative interventions, evaluate and analyze student data and student work, collaboratively plan for interventions.
 All PLC teams work in a collaborative manner to address students academic and social needs.
+Throughout the school year, many staff members request peer observations as an outside perspective of their teaching methods.